- AR 1. Admission for Nondegree Students

 Registered students may transfer from one college to another at any time.
 Returning but not-registered students may transfer colleges between the dates of readmission and registration.

 No change may be made in the number of credits specified for the various courses and published in the OSU Academic Catalog.

 - The minimum number of credits for which a full-time undergraduate student may register is 12, and the maximum is 19, regardless of the method of grading used for the classes selected.
 (In determining the load for students not normally held responsible for physical education, the credits in activity courses in physical education will be disregarded.)
 The maximum may be extended:

-- Up to and including 24 credits when a student has completed in their most recent term at least 12 credits in courses other than those graded P/N and S/U with a grade-point average of 3.00 or better most recent term or when a student has filed with the Registrar a petition approved by their advisor and college dean (or head advisor). their
+- th a grade-point average of 3.00 or better in their most recent term or when a student has filed with the Registrar a petition approved by their advisor and college dean (or head advisor). other than those graded P/N and S/U wi

 - Over 24 credits by petition approved by a student’s advisor and college dean (or head advisor) and the Academic Requirements Committee and filed with the registrar.

 - The minimum number of credits for a full-time graduate student is 9; the maximum is 16.
 The maximum can be extended by approval of the dean of the Graduate School.

 - Degree-seeking graduate students must take a minimum of 3 credits for any term in which they are enrolled.